Skip to Content

 Save Path in Env Variable

-• You can also save the path in the Environment variable, so you don't have to change the path in every request if you move the file to different folder.
+• You can also save the path in the environment variable, so you don’t have to change the path in every request if you move the file to a different folder.

 Autocomplete